busoff/myos/ps2 keybaord.md

 For some commands which have data bytes, they require the data bytes should be sent after their command byte.

 ## Scan code
 Keyboard use scan code to represent an keybobard event that which key is pressed or released.
 A scan code is a sequence of bytes.
-It could be one byte, two byte ...
+Normally the scan code is one byte value.

+release-scancode(key) = 0x8 | press-scancode(key)

+A scan code sequence begins with `0xE0` or `0xE1`.
+While `0xE0` is used to expand code space. and the `0xE1` means ???

 ## port